Career and Technical Education

 Career and Technical Education (CTE) provides hands-on applied learning experiences that build academic knowledge, problem-solving skills, career readiness skills, and specific technical skills that lead to applicable industry credentialing.
 CTE includes traditional CH 74 vocational-technical education provided at Madison Park Technical Vocational High School, The English High School, Boston Green Academy, Edward Kennedy Health Careers Academy, and Boston Arts Academy as well as career pathways provided within eight of Boston’s comprehensive high schools.

 Upon graduation, Career and Technical Education students enter employment, apprenticeship programs, and, two and four-year colleges.
-There are two types of CTE Programs in Boston; Chapter 74 and Non-Chapter 74.
+There are three types of CTE Programs in Boston; Chapter 74 , Non-Chapter 74 and Innovation Pathways.

 Out of District Vocational Requests